Annaolivia5/Charity-Funding-Predictor/README.md

     * In the 5th attempt, **SPECIAL_CONSIDERATIONS** was removed.

-* Variables removed from the input data
+* Variables removed from the input data:
     * **EIN** and **NAME**—Identification columns

-###  Compiling, Training, and Evaluating the Model
+###  Compiling, Training, and Evaluating the Model:

 The final Neural network that was most optimized had 3 layers.
 The input layer had as many neurons as there were features in the processed/dummy data.
 The second layer had 1/2 as many as the input layer, and the third layer had 1/3 as many as the input layer.
 The relu activation function was used for all the layers except the output layer which used sigmoid.